AndyS0804/FinalProject_2025_andy.shan/README.md

 ---

+## How to Run

+To reproduce the results, first install the required dependencies as described in the first cell of `recommender_system.ipynb`.
+Download and extract the dataset into the specified directory.
+Then, open the notebook with Jupyter and follow the sections for data loading, preprocessing, model training, and evaluation.

+---

 ## Project Overview

 The core of this project is the `recommender_system.ipynb` notebook, which contains all code, experiments, and results.
 All data files are stored in the `data_final_project/KuaiRec/data/` directory, including user-item interaction matrices, video metadata, user features, and social network information.